anoma/nspec/docs/arch/node/engines/naming_behaviour.juvix.md

 : No change to the local state.

 Messages to be sent
-: A `ResponseQueryNameEvidence` message is sent to the requester, containing relevant evidence.
+: A `ReplyQueryNameEvidence` message is sent to the requester, containing relevant evidence.

 Engines to be spawned
 : No engines are spawned by this action.